-The contact sequences $\bm{\delta}$ and footholds are computed by the \textit{gait scheduler} and \textit{robocentric stepping}, respectively.
+The sequence of contact status $\bm{\delta}$ and of footholds are computed by the \textit{gait scheduler} and \textit{robocentric stepping} strategy, respectively.
 It is important to mention that the reference generator does not compute the swing trajectories and they are obtained from the \gls{wbc} interface discussed in Section \ref{subsec:wbc_interface}.